-Just 0.25" in padding is enough to comfortably deepen your backbend with confidence and core stabilization.
-Great for those with chronic pain in need of added support.
-Helps conquer new poses such as King Pigeon.
+0.25" in padding to deepen your backbend with confidence and core stabilization.
+Great for those with chronic pain.
+Non-flexing ABS frame protects against bends or cracks for stability.

 May snag long hair if it isn't tied up or tucked away.

-An alternative to one-dimensional foam rollers, this wheel is larger than others and creates an intense, deep stretch during yoga and normal stretching routines.
+Alternative to 1-dimensional foam rollers and larger than most wheels.
+Creates deep stretch during yoga and normal stretching routines.
 Ideal for relieving lower back tension.
-We love that it comes with a tutorial as well.
+Tutorial included for guidance.

 Not the best wheel for those on the shorter side.